localstack/docs/content/en/aws/cognito/index.md

 ## Serverless and Cognito

-You can also use Cognito and Localstack in conjunction with the [Serverless framework](https://www.serverless.com/).
+You can also use Cognito and LocalStack in conjunction with the [Serverless framework](https://www.serverless.com/).

 For example, take this snippet of a `serverless.yml` configuration:
 ```yaml